MuViCo/MuViCo/documentation/userguide.md

 - **Question mark info button**
   - Hovering your mouse on the question mark shows instructions on using keybinds in Show Mode.
-  - Detailed instructions on keybinds [here](./Keybindings%20instructions.md "Instructions on keybinds")
+  - Detailed instructions on keybinds [here](./Keybindings%20instructions.md "Instructions on keybinds").